How to teach reading skills – from theory to practice

 - These questions can be literal or inferential.
 Inferential questions are more difficult to answer.

-- If the aim of the teacher is to test comprehension, spelling mistakes, as well as grammar mistakes, may be tolerated.
+- If the teacher aims are to test comprehension, spelling mistakes, as well as grammar mistakes, may be tolerated.

 Instead of questions, students answer commands such as: